dimkl/events/README.md

     - [x] @on/dispatch on class
     - [x] @on/dispatch for static & instance methods
     - [ ] remove event(s) on eventBus
-    - [ ] inject events and add event types
+    - [x] inject events and event types
 - [ ] Github action to publish (if test pass & coverage not affected)
     - [ ] on chore -> patch
     - [ ] on fix -> patch